gauravgaria/docker-docs/documentation/01 - basic-commands.md

 # Basic Docker Commands

-- Check if docker is installed
+- Check if docker is installed and other information related to it

-  - `which docker`
+  - `docker info`

 - Check docker version